Dr Loraine Newbold

 As a Chartered Psychologist and Counselling Psychologist my training has been integrative.
 This means I have studied a range of psychotherapeutic approaches including psychodynamic, relational, person-centred and CBT approaches.
 This enables me to tailor the therapeutic approach I offer according to the individual needs of my clients.
 I am able to offer both short term (up to twelve sessions) and longer term work.

 Please note that currently I am not able to take enquiries from new clients until 04/07/22

 Training, qualifications & experience

 As a Chartered Counselling Psychologist with the British Psychological Society (BPS) I have a Practitioner Doctorate (PsychD.) in Psychotherapeutic and Counselling Psychology from the University of Surrey and an Honours degree (BA Hons) in Psychology from the University of Reading.
 I work to the Code of Ethics and Conduct of the British Psychological Society (BPS).
-I am registered with the Health Professions Council (HPC) as a Counselling Psychologist.
+I am registered with the Health & Care Professions Council (HCPC) as a Counselling Psychologist.

 I attend regular continuing professional development courses.
 Some of the courses I have attended this year are: working with depression, attachment issues and new advances in working with trauma including working with dissociation and childhood abuse.

 Furthermore, I also have extensive experience within the voluntary sector including crisis work, management and training of volunteers, outreach, working with a family support agency and a community counselling service.
-Alongside my private practice, I continue to work with a community counselling service.

 Areas of counselling I deal with